-Fez, Morocco sometimes written as Fes, Morocco was the capital of the country until 1925 and has long been considered the spiritual home of the country.
+Wondering what to do in Fez, Morocco?
+You’re in luck – there’s plenty!
+Fes was the capital of the country until 1925 and has long been considered the spiritual home of the country.
 The Fez medina is one of the largest car-free zones in the world and is a UNESCO world heritage site.

 Things To Do in Fez

 If you’re looking for things to do in Fez, Morocco, you’ve come to the right place!
 This ancient city is full of history, culture, and beautiful architecture.
 Here are some of the best things to see and do while you’re in Fez.

 The Historical Sites of Fez

 Take time to decide what you’ll want to see when you’re in Fez.
 There are many historical sites though not all are open to the inside.

 Are there secrets in Fez?